modelop/katacoda-scenarios/fastscore-over-rest/step3.md

 Send data to scoring:
 `fastscore model input`{{execute}}

 Type any integer number into Terminal window and press Enter key *twice*.
-For example:

-`
-14

-`{{copy}}

-Now, retrieve the result:
+Retrieve the result with:
 `fastscore model output`{{execute}}

-You should see 15.
-You can experiment with "fastscore model input" and type other inputs.
+You can experiment more with "fastscore model input" and type other inputs.

 cUrl can also be used to submit data for scoring.

+Stop the engine:
+`fastscore engine reset`{{execute}}